apersongithub/Duolingo-Unlimited-Hearts/README.md

 This just came out so I'm going to try to get it on the firefox extension store.

+There are no prequistes all you need is the extension, no premium tier, school etc.

 ## Firefox <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/a/a0/Firefox_logo%2C_2019.svg/1200px-Firefox_logo%2C_2019.svg.png" width="20px">
 - Download the latest extension for firefox in the releases tab
 - Go to about:debugging